-Can I get a Job with an Associate Degree in Nursing?
+Can I Get a Job with an Associate Degree in Nursing?

 If you’re considering a career in nursing, you may be asking yourself, ‘can I get a job with an associate degree in nursing?’
 The answer is yes, but you may not be able to get any job you want.
 Certain hospitals and organizations require a BSN because it is more rigorous and prepares graduates to handle complex procedures and leadership roles.
 Certain managerial and administrative positions are only open to BSN graduates.

 That doesn’t mean there aren’t a variety of good jobs for ADN nurses available.
 But ADN nurse jobs tend to be lower-paying than those offered to candidates with a BSN because the degree is more focused on practical nursing skills and not leadership abilities or specialized procedures.
-Instead of wondering can you get a job with an associates degree in nursing, you should consider whether becoming an ADN nurse is the right move for your career.
-You can always find good ADN jobs near you, but whether or not the degree makes sense is dependant upon your professional goals.
+Instead of wondering can you get a job with an associate degree in nursing, you should consider whether becoming an ADN nurse is the right move for your career.
+You can always find good ADN jobs near you, but whether or not the degree makes sense is dependent upon your professional goals.

 What Can I Do with an ADN in Nursing?